 - Regular household trash

-- Small propane tanks may be put in your household trash.
-Larger tanks must be taken to a propane dealer.
+- Large propane tanks must be taken to a propane dealer.

 |Cars/station wagons||1 cubic yard|